jamespeapen/journals/src/epigenetics/diverse_roles_dna_methylation_mammalian_development_disease.md

 ### Methylation and disease

-DNMT1 mutations is associated with neurological disorders like hereditary sensory autonomic neuropathy 1E with dementia and hearing loss.
+DNMT1 mutations are associated with neurological disorders like hereditary sensory autonomic neuropathy 1E with dementia and hearing loss.
 DNMT3B mutations are found in immunodeficiency diseases.
 Heterozygous, germline mutations in *DNMT3A* are associated with growth disorders of early prenatal onset.
 Somatic